jackye315/FinalProject/README.md

 Worked more on dragging each ship.
 Also looked at how to insert images, found a few ship images.
 Each ship can now be moved and rotated.
 After all the ships are moved into their position, their coordinates will be locked and the battle begins.
 Bugs - Some of the ships randomly change position when the mouse is dragging another ship.

+January 16, 2015
+Worked on text that will be showed depending on if ship is locked or not.
+Also began inserting methods onto the processing Battleship.